Roll out the white carpet! Lovely snowdrop walks

 Magna Carta Island, Old Windsor

 Snowdrops are the flower of hope and Runnymede is home to Magna Carta, the cornerstone of liberty, democracy and freedom.
-Speaking for all us right now.
 Head to the ancient Ankerwycke Yew (rumoured to be the spot where Henry VIII courted Anne Boleyn) to see vast clusters of snowdrops.
 While you’re there, make sure you visit Hew Locke’s art installation of 12 engraved bronze chairs, The Jurors and the JFK Memorial – set in a acre of land that is officially US soil.
 History lesson over, it’s an interesting stroll.

 A great spot if you fancy a stroll with your annual snowdrops.
 Basildon, in Lower Basildon has loads of different routes around its 400-acre parkland and gardens including the green walk through the woodland, or the longer three-mile orange route around the estate’s boundary.
 Booking is essential.